knpuniversity/gulp/knpu/page-specific-css.md

 ## Isolating the Styles Pipeline

-Now, how can we get Gulp to d *all* of this same logic, but dump out new `dinosaur.css` file in this directory?
+Now, how can we get Gulp to do *all* of this same logic, but dump out a new `dinosaur.css` file.

 Start by creating a new variable called `app`.
 We'll use this as a place to store our own custom functions - including a nice new one called `addStyle`.
 Give this two arguments - the `paths` we want to process and the final `filename` to write.
-Next, copy the guuts of the `sass` task into `addStyle` and make it dynamic: fill in `paths` on top, and `filename` instead of `main.css`:
+Next, copy the guts of the `sass` task into `addStyle` and make it dynamic: fill in `paths` on top, and `filename` instead of `main.css`:

 [[[ code('035e20c44e') ]]]

-Can you guys what's next?
-In the `sass` task, we'll call `app.addStyle`, keep the two paths, comma, then `main.css`:
+Can you guys see what's next?
+In the `sass` task, we'll call `app.addStyle()`, keep the two paths, comma, then `main.css`:

 [[[ code('a5660481d8') ]]]